Alex-Issokson/Alex-Issokson/README.md

 Hello!
 My name is Alex Issokson and I am from Boston, MA.
-I am a senior at Emory University, majoring in Computer Science.
+I am a recent graduate from Emory University with my bachelor's degree in Computer Science.
+Currently looking for jobs in the tech industry.

 Feel free to check out the projects that I have posted here.
-Hopefully, I will be able to add many more in my future!
+Hopefully, I will be able to add many more in the future!